numidiasoft/logstash-client/README.md

 # Logstash::Client

-Very Simple Gem to fetch data from a logstash index with pagination.It could be very helpful when you need to proccess data (nginx logs for example ).
+Very Simple Gem to fetch data from a logstash index with pagination.
+It could be very helpful when you need to proccess data (nginx logs for example ).

 ## Installation